 Melissa is a native to South Jersey and has recently come back to the area after living in Los Angeles, Calif.
 She has extensive experience with nonprofit development and has started or been a founding member of several nonprofit organizations, including the Youth Investment Project and Champions of Hope.
 Melissa received her undergraduate degree at American University and graduated from the University of Denver College of Law in 2001.
 There she studied at the Rocky Mountain Children’s Law Center serving as an attorney for abused and neglected children in court.
-Melissa is passionate about empowering young people and is excited to bring her experience and vision to CASA of Cumberland, Gloucester, and Salem Counties.
+Melissa is passionate about empowering young people and is excited to bring her experience and vision to CASA of Cumberland, Gloucester, and Salem Counties

-Jennifer was raised in Pittsgrove Township, N.J., and still resides in South Jersey with her three sons, two stepsons and husband.
+Jennifer was raised in South Jersey and remains there today with her children and husband.
 She is a graduate of Cumberland County College with an Associate’s degree in Paralegal Studies and a member of the Phi Theta Kappa Honor Society.
-She is currently in the process of a Dual-Degree BA/MA in Criminal Justice from Rutgers University.
-Jennifer is an advocate for breaking the cycle of domestic violence and promoting positive child welfare.
+She is currently in the process of earning a Bachelor’s degree in Law and Justice from Rowan University.
+Jennifer is an advocate for positive child well-being in the community.
+She enjoys empowering individuals to not only advocate for children, but, to learn to advocate for themselves as well.
 Working for CASA has allowed her to work hands-on with community members to build a brighter future for children and their families.
-In her spare time, she loves to spend time with her family, bake, write, read, go fishing and antiquing.
+She loves to be with her family, bake, go fishing, and spend summers at the lake.